RTXI/rtxi/HACKING.md

 Runs the executable target `rtxi_exe`.
-Understand that this may not provide full access to all features of rtxi, and that is mainly because hardware access requires sudo privilages, which may break exe linking with this target.
+Understand that this may not provide full access to all features of rtxi, and that is mainly because hardware access requires sudo privileges, which may break exe linking with this target.
 This target is a convenience function for running the binary to quickly test whether it runs properly after compilation.